dorBrex/superwise_home_task/README.md

 - Exceptions and Errors wider consideration

-- Adding caching to the Database - instead of refering to it every request of a client, but retrieve it actively pariodically every X seconds/minutes/hours - it's probably not changing all the time (at least for this exercise)
+- Adding caching to the Database - instead of referring to it every request of a client, but retrieve it actively pariodically every X seconds/minutes/hours - it's probably not changing all the time (at least for this exercise)

 ## Tech & Installation

-The superwise project uses a number of open source projects to work properly:
+The superwise project uses a number of sources to work properly:

-- [Python] - Python 3.4+ to run the script on your computer
+- [Python] - Python 3.4+ to run the code on your computer
-- [Pycharm] - Free IDE - text editor and developers environment in order to edit the script.
-- [Git Bash] - A program to clone the repo from github to your local machine.
-- [Chrome Web Driver] - Download it from the original site and